Nestor3cherry/kotlin_webgl_loop/README.md

 this additional step allows me to perform modifications over the instructions array, such us reorder and group objects with similar alpha blending

 After this, I created an additional instruction: flatten.
 All nodes tagged with flatten will have independent instructions array.
-In a separate process, these arrays will be combined in a single one, unifying the elements with the same blending if possible:
+In a new step, these arrays will be combined in a single one, unifying the elements with the same blending if possible:
 ![Alt text](https://raw.githubusercontent.com/Nestorferrando/kotlin_webgl_loop/master/readmeimages/image4.jpg "")

-As a result, the set of render isntructions becomes optimized.
+As a result, the set of render instructions becomes optimized.

 I succesfully tested this render loop on several scenarios, obtaining significative performance boosts on mobile phones.